Penobscot Nation land deal almost derailed $100,000 ATV trail

 The club has spent $100,000 so far to build the trail, which will be completed with an 80-foot bridge now that the easement is secured.

-The 30,000 acres of land, which is near the southern end of the Katahdin Woods and Waters National Monument, was taken from the Penobscot Nation in the 1800s.
-Returning it is part of a larger effort to restore control of ancestral lands to indigenous people, according to a Maine Public story BDN published in November.
+The 30,000 acres, which is near the southern end of the Katahdin Woods and Waters National Monument, was taken from the Penobscot Nation in the 1800s.
+Returning it is part of a larger effort to restore control of ancestral lands to indigenous people, according to Maine Public.

 The Trust for Public Land, which is a national nonprofit that still owns the land, worked with the state on the easement to allow motorized and non-motorized use of the Katahdin Multi-use Trail the ATV club is building, Betsy Cook, state program director for the trust, said Thursday.

-The state Bureau of Parks and Lands closed on that easement Wednesday, securing the east-west connection on the property for the club, according to Jim Britt, spokesman for the Maine Department of Agriculture, Conservation and Forestry.
+The state Bureau of Parks and Lands closed on that easement Wednesday, securing the east-west connection on the property for the club, according to Jim Britt, a spokesperson for the Maine Department of Agriculture, Conservation and Forestry.

 Now the club needs permits from the state’s Land Use Planning Commission to build the $200,000 bridge, Raymond said.